dimitri/tapoueh.org/content/post/2026/09/logical-replication-consolidation/index.md

 icon      = "🐘"
 +++

-This is part 2 of a series on what ten releases of Postgres logical replication (10 through the 19 beta) buy an application developer, one architecture at a time.
-[Part 1](/blog/2026/09/ten-years-of-postgres-logical-replication/) built a hub-and-workers system for write scalability and has the table of what each release added, which this post assumes.
-Part 3, on zero-downtime upgrades, follows on Tuesday.
+This is part 2 of a series about Postgres logical replication use-cases, and about how the feature set has evolved over the past ten years and ten releases (10 through the 19 beta), one architecture at a time.
+Part 1 built a hub-and-workers system for write scalability and has the table of what each release added, which this post assumes.
+Part 3 covers a zero-downtime major upgrade.

 <!--more-->